calnet-oss/bidms-docker-postgresql/README.md

 ## Database Persistence

-Docker will mount the host directory specified in `HOST_POSTGRESQL_DIRECTORY` from `config.env` within the container as `/var/lib/postgresql` and this is how the database is persisted across container runs.
+The container runtime will mount the host directory specified in `HOST_POSTGRESQL_DIRECTORY` from `config.env` within the container as `/var/lib/postgresql` and this is how the database is persisted across container runs.